je2mz/zomZomHappyFunZone/playableCharacters/Rogue.md

 ### Flurry

-_Moving like a shadow in the night, a blur sweeps through your foe so quickly, they feel only 1 of the four incisions._
+_Moving like a shadow in the night, a blur sweeps through your foe so quickly, they feel only one of the 4 incisions._

 **Targets:** Single / 5ft